 There are letters which survive written between Gille and one of Europe’s leading theologians, Anselm of Canterbury.
 The latter had been born in the mountains of north Italy, just south of the St Bernard pass through the Alps but he lived most of his life in what is now France before becoming a leader of the monastic community of Bec, in Normandy, between 1063 and 1093.
 In the latter year, despite his reluctance, King William Rufus forced the episcopal staff into Anselm’s hand and made him head of the English church.
 In his letter to Gille (which has been dated to c.
 1107), Anselm refers to the fact that he had got to know Gille at Rouen (just to the north of Bec) and, congratulating him on his recent elevation to the bishopric, he tells him to attract his king and the other bishops in Ireland to lead a moral life and uproot vice “by persuasion and by showing the joys which are prepared for the good.”
 Gille, for his part, congratulates Anselm on his recent success in persuading the English court to adopt proper election and consecration of abbots and bishops and sends as a present “twenty-five small pearls, some of the best and some of less value”.

 At the other end of Nicholas Street and on rather lower ground than that occupied by the Cathedral, is King John’s Castle.
 King John, known to millions as the evil Prince John from the tales of Robin Hood, ordered its creation before AD 1212, less than six years after he had ordered a castle to be built at Dublin.
-It seems likely they were both built for the same reason: to protect the treasure which his administrators were collecting from his Irish colony and, in particular, to guard the mint in which that treasure was being transformed into coins of the realm.
+It seems likely they were both built for the same reason: to establish his authority on both east and west coasts of Ireland, create a focus for armed men under royal control and protect the treasure which his administrators were collecting from his Irish colony and turn it into minted coins.

-These two impressive Limerick monuments are very well known and have been the subject of much study and indeed archaeological excavation over the years.
+These two impressive Limerick monuments, St Mary’s Cathedral and King John’s Castle are very well known and have been the subject of much study and indeed archaeological excavation over the years.
 What is considerably less well known is the treasure known as the Black Book of Limerick, a manuscript put together under the patronage of Bishop Stephen de Val (or Wall as this surname is known today) in the second half of the fourteenth century.
 This manuscript represents a collection of the important papers then held by St Mary’s Cathedral and includes records of its land-holdings and arrangements for the cathedral’s governance.

 Many of the documents in the Black Book date to the very earliest days of the Norman overlordship of Limerick – indeed, the earliest is a charter by the last O’Brien to rule in Limerick before the Norman arrival, Domnall Mór Ua Briain, who died in 1194.
 Studying them, one gets a strong sense of the international flavour of the city and the cosmopolitan nature of its population.
 In its crowded streets jostled not just King John’s royal servants but also those of his friends, newly endowed with wide swathes of Munster land (always provided they could conquer them.)
 Also to be found were the Welsh, Flemish and English men at arms and the mounted archers who were to do the actual conquering as well as local retainers of the O’Brien kings of Thomond and the Cistercian monks and Dominican friars whom they patronised.